TRUFAMANIA

 Macroscopic characters:

-Taste: faint, little persistent, nutty, somewhat tannic.
+Taste: faint, not very persistent, nutty, somewhat tannic.

 Habitat